-The nearest LNR is Battersea Park Nature Areas located 1.5km east of the site beyond Battersea Park and comprises a planted woodland, scrub, meadow and a pond.
-The proposals are unlikely to cause a direct or indirect effects on the LNR.
-Operation of the proposed development is unlikely to result in significantly increased visitor pressure to this LNR as the site is already located in a densely populated urban environment and the LNR is managed appropriately for visitors.
+The nearest LNR is Streatham Common, 1.2km south-east of the site and comprises woodland, grassland and wild flower meadows.
+The proposals are unlikely to cause direct or indirect effects on this LNR.
+Operation of the proposed development is unlikely to result in significantly increased visitor pressure to this LNR because it is beyond a railway line, residential housing and main roads and is already in a densely populated urban area and the LNR is managed appropriately for visitors.